Sting (wrestler): Sporadic appearances (2024–present)

-At All In on August 25, 2024, Sting made his first post-retirement appearance.
-After Darby Allin had lost his Coffin match to Jack Perry, The Elite (Matthew Jackson, Nicholas Jackson, and Perry) were about to set the coffin that Allin was in on fire.
-Sting then made a surprise appearance to save Allin and took out The Elite, hitting a double Scorpion Deathdrop on the Jacksons before freeing Allin from the coffin.
+At All In on August 25, 2024, Sting made his first post-retirement appearance, where he saved Darby Allin from The Elite (Matthew Jackson, Nicholas Jackson, and Jack Perry).
 In October 2024, Sting announced that he had signed a new, multi-year, non-wrestling contract with AEW, giving the promotion the allowance to sell Sting merchandise, as well as allow Sting to make sporadic appearances at AEW events.
-At WrestleDream on October 18, 2025, Sting came to the aid of Darby Allin during Allin's "I Quit" match against Jon Moxley, hitting Claudio Castagnoli and PAC with the bat, before ultimately removing Marina Shafir from ringside.
+Sting would continue to make several appearances for AEW: at WrestleDream on October 18, 2025, assisting Allin defeat Jon Moxley by taking out the Death Riders, at Dynamite: Spring BreakThru on April 15, 2026, to celebrate Allin winning the AEW World Championship, and on the May 6, 2026 episode of Dynamite, as part of the tribute segment to former WCW owner Ted Turner.
+On August 30, 2026, Sting made an appearance at All in alongside his son Steven Borden Jr.